scavin/squidlog/README.md

 ### --exclude-pattern

-If for some reason you need to prevent usage information of certain user from being sent to the RADIUS server, there is an argument for that!
-Use `--exclude-pattern="(girl|boy)friend"` and squidlocal.py won't send usage of either your `girlfriend` or `boyfriend` to the RADIUS server.
+If for some reason you need to prevent usage information displayed, there is an argument for that!
+Use `--exclude-pattern="(girl|boy)friend"` and squidlocal.py won't display usage of either your `girlfriend` or `boyfriend`.

 Note
 ----